chunlee-thong/flutter_boilerplate/README.md

 - pubspec.yaml
 - analysis_options.yaml (optional)

-3. This files is optional if you're using flavor
+4. This files is optional if you're using flavor

 - flutter_launcher_icons-dev.yaml
 - flutter_launcher_icons-prod.yaml
 - flutter_launcher_icons-staging.yaml

+3. delete all firebase dependency in pubspec.yaml if you're not planing using firebase

-3. run **flutter pub get**
+4. run **flutter pub get**
-4. **In [project]/android/app/build.gradle set minSdkVersion to >= 18 to use flutter_secure_storage**
+5. **In [project]/android/app/build.gradle set minSdkVersion to >= 18 to use flutter_secure_storage**
-5. You can copy any platform configuration setup (example: build.gradle, androidManifest) from this project into your new project
+6. You can copy any platform configuration setup (example: build.gradle, androidManifest) from this project into your new project

 # App Icon